Loljaca/Emergent_Constraints/README.md

 __The future of our climate system depends on asking the right questions.
 One of these questions could be: What are the most relevant emergent constraints for ECS?__

 ### Climate sensitivity
-A measure of the response of the global climate system to a certain forcing e.g. a measure of the change (increase) in global mean temperature when there is a doubling of the atmospheric $ CO_2 $ concentration.
+A measure of the response of the global climate system to a certain forcing e.g. a measure of the change (increase) in global mean temperature when there is a doubling of the atmospheric CO2 concentration.
 IPCC: the value is around 3 degrees Celsius, depending on positive and negative feedback effects (sea ice, water vapour, clouds, greenhouse gases); without feedback effect the change would be around 1 degree Celsius.
-In the long run the increase could be greater than 3 degrees since the $CO_2$ concentration can be more than double, while in the short run the warming could be less due to the thermal inertia of the ocean (see details [here](http://news.mit.edu/2010/explained-climate-sensitivity)).
+In the long run the increase could be greater than 3 degrees since the CO2 concentration can be more than double, while in the short run the warming could be less due to the thermal inertia of the ocean (see details [here](http://news.mit.edu/2010/explained-climate-sensitivity)).

 ### Emergent constraints
 Reducing uncertainties in climate change projections $\longleftrightarrow$ reducing the most influential uncertainties in different climate models.
-[Approach](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/): identify a relationship = _emergent constraint_ between an observable variable $$A$$ (_predictor_) and the inter-model responses $B$ to a radiative perturbation.
-Observed values of $A$ are used to __constrain__ the responses $B$.
-Weighted average of the models: difference between a model ouput for $A$ and the observed value $\rightarrow$ outliers.
+[Approach](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/): identify a relationship = _emergent constraint_ between an observable variable $$A$$ (_predictor_) and the inter-model responses B to a radiative perturbation.
+Observed values of A are used to __constrain__ the responses B. Weighted average of the models: difference between a model ouput for A and the observed value $\rightarrow$ outliers.
 Reliability: check the physical mechanisms underlying the above relationship, observation errors and spread etc.

-% Climate sensitivity, emergent constraints, and other relevant stuff well-explained [here](http://climate-dynamics.org/reducing-uncertainties-in-climate-projections-with-emergent-constraints-part-1-concept/) and [here](http://news.mit.edu/2010/explained-climate-sensitivity).

 ## Aim
 __Find relevant emergent constraints and investigate their reliability.__